-The Personnel Survivability CCE concentrates on the advancement of research and analysis to identify, understand, quantify, and model the effects of threat-target interactions on combat personnel, including injury assessment and operational effectiveness.
-Advances in research and experiments in the area of personnel survivability are foundational to the identification and development of scientific techniques to 1) mitigate injury and enhance the survivability of Soldiers to the wide range of battlefield threats including ballistic, thermal, toxic substances and less-than-lethal anti-personnel weapons, 2) enhance lethality of antipersonnel ballistic munitions, and 3) understand the effects of current and future weapons against personnel and protective systems.
-In addition to Soldier protection, Soldier survivability is assessed in terms of Soldier lethality, the ability to effectively sense and understand critical battlefield information, and to effectively communicate and operate undetected when needed.
+The Personnel Survivability CCE concentrates on the advancement of research and analysis to identify, understand, quantify, and model the effects of threat-target interactions on combat personnel, including injury assessment, performance, and operational effectiveness.
+Advances in research and experiments in the area of personnel survivability are foundational to the identification and development of scientific techniques to: 1) mitigate injury and enhance the survivability of Soldiers facing the wide range of battlefield threats, including ballistic, thermal, toxic substances, and less-than-lethal anti-personnel weapons; 2) enhance lethality of antipersonnel ballistic munitions; and 3) understand the effects of current and future weapons against personnel and protective systems.
+In addition to Soldier protection, Soldier survivability is assessed in terms of Soldier lethality, situational awareness, and the ability to effectively communicate and operate undetected when needed.

 This AA CCE in Personnel Survivability describes a systematic plan of multidisciplinary research that addresses critical questions about the nature of human injury mechanisms and the interactions of the Soldier with enabling technologies that provide protection, lethality, mobility, information, communication and concealment.
-It addresses adaptive behavior on the battlefield to increase survivability in a hostile environment and the development of methodologies and models to address critical questions surrounding these interactions and implications on Soldier Survivability.
+It addresses adaptive behavior on the battlefield to increase survivability in a hostile environment and the development of methodologies and models to address critical questions surrounding these interactions and implications on Soldier survivability.

-ARL will apply these methodologies to identify the benefits and risks associated with new technologies prior to system design and integration, and transition our products for use internally and to other DoD users who will be able to interactively conduct complex, credible analyses that meet their varied needs as these new technologies mature and are applied to conceptual and developmental Army systems.
-Using this approach we will extend our subject matter expertise in performing early SLV analysis to "the left" for early SLV analysis and to "the right" for use in evaluation through the acquisition process as well as to operational users for mission planning purposes.
+ARL will apply these methodologies to identify the benefits and risks associated with new technologies prior to system design and integration supporting capabilities, such as Adaptive Soldier Architecture and trade space analysis of new individual Soldier and squad technologies.
+ARL will transition our products for use internally and to other DoD users to interactively conduct complex, credible analyses that meet their varied needs as these new technologies mature and are applied to conceptual and developmental Army systems.
+Using this approach we will extend our subject matter expertise in performing early SLV analysis to "the left" for early SLV analysis and to "the right" for use in evaluation through the acquisition process, as well as to operational users for mission planning purposes.

-The AA CCE on Personnel Survivability investigates and advances the understanding and modeling the Soldier as a system to look at personnel survivability.
-Personnel survivability is characterized in terms of injury, degraded Soldier performance and capability with and without injury and risks to long-term quality of life given injury.
-Because personnel survivability depends on enabling capabilities provided by a number of technologies, personnel survivability is studied in the context of the Soldier as a system where Soldier lethality, and the Soldiers' ability to sense and communicate and to operate undetected are also taken into consideration.
+The AA CCE on Personnel Survivability investigates and advances understanding and modeling the Soldier as a system to look at personnel survivability.
+Personnel survivability is characterized in terms of injury, degraded Soldier performance and capability with and without injury, and risks to long-term quality of life given injury.
+Because personnel survivability depends on enabling capabilities provided by a number of technologies, personnel survivability is studied in the context of the Soldier as a system, where Soldier lethality and the Soldiers' ability to sense, communicate, and to operate undetected are also taken into consideration.